The Process of Economic Development

 The fifth edition of The Process of Economic Development offers a thorough and up-to-date treatment of development economics.
 It has been extensively revised throughout, reflecting the most recent developments in research and incorporating the latest empirical data, as well as key theoretical advances and many new topics.
-The world has seen vast economic growth in China, economic transformation in India, challenges in Latin America, rapid economic progress in Southeast Asia and the deepening impact of environmental issues such as climate change.
-This new edition addresses all these critical issues as well as the pivotal role of the state, where China’s capacity is contrasted with that of the African states.
+The world has seen vast economic growth in China, economic transformation in India, new challenges in Latin America, rapid economic progress in Southeast Asia, and the deepening impact of environmental issues such as climate change.
+This new edition addresses all these critical issues as well as the pivotal role of the state, where China’s capacity is contrasted with that of African states.

-Cypher’s comprehensive account remains the development economics text par excellence, as it takes a much more practical, hands-on view of the issues facing developing countries than other, overly mathematical texts.
+Cypher’s comprehensive account remains the development economics text par excellence, as it takes a much more practical, hands-on view of the issues facing the developing countries than other, overly mathematical texts.
 This book is unique in its scope and in the detailed attention it gives to a vast range of ideas, including pioneering developmentalist and heterodox formulations.
 Distinct institutional structures are examined within their historical contexts.

-This landmark text will continue to be an invaluable resource for students, teachers and researchers in the fields of development economics and development studies.
+This landmark text will continue to be an invaluable resource for students, teachers, and researchers in the fields of development economics and development studies.